What Exactly is VOCAMERICA?

 The goal of this Kickstarter is to help fund the further production of the VOCAMERICA live concert.
 Despite VOCALOID’s growing popularity in the United States, there has yet to be an attempt to bring the Western and English VOCALOIDS to the public through a live performance.
 Almost all of the VOCALOID concerts which have taken place here have only featured Japanese vocalists.
 We seek to change that.

 Up until this point, VOCAMERICA’s production has been entirely funded through VOCALOID producer EmpathP and her studio Empathy Studios.
 EmpathP is known in the community through her work with Western companies and for promoting English VOCALOIDs across the U.S. However, the continued need for funds to finish up the production of this project has reached a point where it is no longer advisable for EmpathP to fund by herself without help.

 The Kickstarter was successfully funded, but to keep VOCAMERICA going, fans need to continue to support the project.
-The best way to do this is to buy merchandise from the concerts, as VOCAMERICA will not charge for tickets.
+The best way to do this is to donate to the official Patreon or buy merchandise from the concerts, as VOCAMERICA will not charge for tickets.
 Merchandise sales will be the only way the concert can make any money.